 Jonathan Kellerman would base his most famous character on himself.
-This hugely popular character would serve as the main character and narrator of over two dozen mystery novels.
+This hugely popular character would serve as the main character and narrator of nearly three dozen mystery novels.

 Dr. Alex Delaware, a brilliant child psychologist, made his debut in Kellerman's classic first novel, When the Bough Breaks, which was published in 1985.

 In his first outing, Dr. Delaware is a man who seemingly has it all; a successful practice, a loving girlfriend, a gorgeous home in Southern California, a luxury car, and a passion for playing and collecting guitars.

 Then, he took on a tough, troubling case: treating a group of children who had been repeatedly molested at their day care center by the husband of the woman who ran the place.
 Delaware's treatment of his young patients proves successful.